jwtk/jjwt/README.md

     public Key locate(ProtectedHeader<?> header) { // both JwsHeader and JweHeader extend ProtectedHeader

-        //inspect the header, lookup and return the verification key String keyId = header.getKeyId(); //or any other field that you need to inspect
+        //inspect the header, lookup and return the verification key String keyId = header.getKeyId(); //or any other parameter that you need to inspect

         Key key = lookupKey(keyId); //implement me